jju/stubbl/seasons/ogii/week01.md

 # week 01

 Wow.
 Did free agency ever fuck up the Vanadium Hunters.
-Donat played one half of BludBol for the team and was promptly killed.
+Donat played one half of BludBol for the team and was promptly crippled.
 By the crowd.
 The grand experiment has probably come to an end.

 #t2750

 ## matchups

  The Carrion Pickers did their best against a Thorns team that really is good.
-Even with equalized team values they couldn't handle a superior, more efficient socring touch.
+Even with equalized team values they couldn't handle a superior, more efficient scoring touch.

 ## standings